isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 when a valid ADDR-REG-INFORM (36) message is received a registered lease is added or updated and a ADDR-REG-REPLY (37) is sent back to the client.

+As of Kea 3.1.4, this feature can be enabled or disabled globally by setting the parameter, ``allow-address-registration`` to true or false respectively.
+It is enabled by default.

+`RFC 9686 <https://tools.ietf.org/html/rfc9686>`__ calls for servers
+that support address registration to return option 148 to clients that request it via the ORO option.
+As with any other standard option, this option must be specified in the server configuration in order to be sent to clients and that this behavior is independent of ``allow-address-resgistration``.

 .. note::

    Even if they share a common lease database with leases in other states,